Advanced Credit and Placement

 DePauw awards credit for a number of advanced placement and dual enrollment programs, including College Board AP, International Baccalaureate (IB), dual enrollment, advanced college, and A Levels.

 Many entering DePauw students have done work in high school or at other colleges that earns them advanced placement and/or course credit at DePauw.
 Figuring out the right placement or how much course credit to award can be a complicated process, so students should work closely with the staff in the Registrar's Office.
 A maximum of eight course credits (32 semester hours) may be awarded through dual enrollment, early college, and advanced placement programs.
-Following are some of the types of advanced placement or course credit programs recognized by DePauw, with links to more detailed policy pages.
+Following are some of the types of advanced placement or course credit programs recognized by DePauw.

 Advanced Placement through high school course work

 DePauw offers placement tests for foreign language and mathematics.
 The results from the test allow you to pick the course that matches your knowledge of the subject.
-If you score high enough, it is possible for you to test out of your foreign language requirement or test into higher levels.
+If you score high enough, it is possible for you to test into higher levels.
 In some cases, credit for earlier courses is awarded upon the completion of an advanced course.
-Placement tests for calculus and many modern languages and placement interviews for computer science, Japanese, Chinese and Russian are available during New Student Orientation.
+Placement tests for calculus and many modern languages and placement interviews for computer science, Japanese and Chinese are available during New Student Orientation.

 Advanced placement through the Advanced Placement (AP), International Baccalaureate (IB), or A-Level programs